nkleemann/amsel-core/README.md

 ### WIP

+- [ ] Generate meodic phrases
-- [x] Provide simple, functional & (mostly) well typed model of musical notes and their interaction in scales and phrases
+    - [x] Provide simple, functional & well typed model of musical notes and their interaction in scales and phrases
+    - [ ] Simulate different playing styles (Impressions)
+    - [ ] Implement the *Compose* Language
+        - [ ] Provide API for switching key and playing styles
+        - [ ] Parse `.compose` files
+- [ ] MIDI
       - [x] Implement the MIDI protocol
       - [x] Set up with WebMIDI to send notes via the IAC Driver
+      - [ ] Allow for MIDI Sync
-- [ ] Simulate different playing styles (Impressions)
+      - [ ] Fix drifting of time
-- [ ] Implement 'Compose' language
+- [ ] Interaction
       - [ ] Offer meaningfull input parameters to influence the generation of phrases
+      - [ ] Integrate a feedback loop from visual input